Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 Fort McCoy is located between two small rural communities, Tomah (pop 9,300) and Sparta (pop 9,600) with commute times of approximately 15 minutes each.
 La Crosse is the largest city (pop 51,500) within commuting distance of Fort McCoy.
 La Crosse is approximately 35 miles from Fort McCoy with access to the freeway at Sparta and Tomah.

-Typical entry-level positions in the area start at wages between $7.50 and $9.00 per hour.
-Generally, employment opportunities in management are limited because these positions report lower rates of employee turnover.
-Employment in health services, general clerical, and general labor positions are more abundant.
-Manufacturing is still a source of work for Coulee Region residents, but the national economic slowdown had an adverse effect on area manufacturing jobs.
-Recently, the local manufacturing sector is showing some signs of rebounding.
-The service industry will continue to be the single largest source of employment for area residents.
-Within the broad service industry classification, health services are the largest subsector; this subsector will continue to grow, albeit at a reduced rate, due to national economic conditions and shifts in the provision of such services.
+Typical entry-level positions in the area start at minimum wage, which is $7.25 per hour.
+Employment in health services, general clerical, and general labor positions are abundant.
+Manufacturing is a large source of work for Coulee Region residents.
+The service industry continues to be the single largest source of employment for area residents.
+Within the broad service industry classification, health services are the largest subsector of employment.

 Fort McCoy has been Monroe County's largest employer with positions listed on the Army Civilian Service website at https://armycivilianservice.usajobs.gov/.
-Additionally, there are other opportunities available with various contractors on the installation which can be found on the Fort McCoy public Website at http://www.mccoy.army.mil/.
+Additionally, there are other opportunities available with contractors on the installation which can be found on the Fort McCoy public Website at http://www.mccoy.army.mil/.
 Depending upon which community you choose to locate to (Tomah - zip code 54660, Sparta - zip code 54656, or La Crosse - zip code 54601), there are private sector employment opportunities that you may research and apply for by going to the Job Center of Wisconsin website at https://jobcenterofwisconsin.com/.
 The City of La Crosse is surrounded by the communities of Onalaska, West Salem, and Holmen.
-The La Crosse area provides the largest and most diverse employment opportunities, but the commute time from the communities to Fort McCoy can range from 35 to 60 minutes depending upon which community you relocate to.
-Lastly, you may conduct your job search through one of the national job search engines such as Yahoo, Monster, and Military Spouse Employment Partnership at https://msepjobs.militaryonesource.mil/msep/home to name a few.
+The La Crosse area provides the largest and most diverse employment opportunities, but the commute time from the communities to Fort McCoy can range from 35 to 60 minutes.

 Employment Services contacts: